WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-slack-in-wordpress-with-paymattic.md

 ## Enable Slack Integration

-To learn how to enable **Slack** integration, follow the steps with the screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Slack** through the search bar, and you will get the **Slack** integration module.